Leading and supporting teaching staff

 - Be clear about who responds to discussion posts on the unit site.

-At the end of trimester, it is appropriate to meet with teaching staff to provide feedback on their overall work in your unit.
-You will have included them on the student evaluation (eVALUate) staff list for your unit and so you should be able to share with them their personal teaching scores and student comments on their teaching.
+At the end of trimester, it is appropriate to meet with teaching staff to provide feedback on their overall work in your unit and to obtain any suggestions for unit improvement from them.
+You will have included them on the student evaluation (eVALUate) staff list for your unit and so sessional staff will have received confidential feedback on their teaching.

 Professional development for sessional academic staff